How Much is Too Much When Drinking Alcohol?

 Alcoholism is a devastating condition that can damage one’s own life and the lives of loved ones.
 However, because drinking is legal, many don’t consider the various risks that indulging in alcohol consumption can have, especially for those with an addictive personality.
-While drinking in moderation doesn’t seem to have many negative health effects, binge drinking or heavy consistent drinking can come with a wide range of negative effects, and, in many cases, inpatient rehabilitation may be necessary.
-But how much drinking is too much?
+While drinking in moderation doesn’t seem to have many adverse health effects, binge drinking or alcohol abuse can come with a wide range of adverse effects, and, in many cases, inpatient rehabilitation may be necessary.
+But how much alcohol is too much?

 What are Healthy Levels of Alcohol Intake?

 There are a variety of signs that accompany alcoholism; one of the most common of these symptoms is withdrawal symptoms upon cessation.
-For those with a milder form of alcoholism, this withdrawal syndrome may include sweating, irritability and anxiety; however, in serious cases, hallucinations and even seizures can occur.
+For those with a milder form of addiction, this withdrawal syndrome may include sweating, irritability, and anxiety; however, in severe cases, hallucinations and even seizures can occur.

 Drinking in situations that don’t warrant drinking is another huge sign that one is abusing alcohol.
-This may mean drinking prior to driving a motor vehicle or other heavy piece of machinery, or it may mean drinking prior to work.
-This is a strong sign that one is no longer in control of their alcohol consumption.
+Some of these cases could be drinking before driving a motor vehicle or other substantial piece of machinery, or it may mean drinking before work.
+Drinking before work is a definite sign that one is no longer in control of their alcohol consumption.

 Development of tolerance occurs when drinking is taken to an excessive level.
-If one has to drink consecutively more in order to feel the same effects, a level of tolerance has occurred and is a strong sign that one should take a break from drinking.
+If one has to drink more to feel the same effects, a level of tolerance has occurred and is a definite sign that one should take a break from drinking.

 Another common symptom is difficulty in moderating the amount of alcohol consumed.
 With many alcoholics, after one drink, it is hard to say no to subsequent drinks.
-This can lead to dangerous situations, bad choices and blackouts.
-There are a variety of other minor signs that can affirm alcoholism, such as: drinking alone, drinking in the morning, feeling guilt after consuming alcohol, and reckless behavior while intoxicated.
+Continuous drinking can lead to dangerous situations, bad choices, and blackouts.
+There are a variety of other minor signs that can affirm alcoholism, such as drinking alone, drinking in the morning, feeling guilty after consuming alcohol, and reckless behavior while intoxicated.